nicole-dwenger/cdsviusal-quickdraw/README.md

 source venv_quickdraw/bin/activate
 ```

-If you run into any issues with install packages from the `requirements.txt`, you can also manually install packages in the activated virtual environment using the following commands:
+If you run into any issues with install packages from the `requirements.txt`, you can also manually install/uninstall packages in the activated virtual environment using the following commands:

 ```bash
 # example: install tensorflow